inquisitour/Knowledge-Based-Agent/README.md

 - **S3_FILE_KEY**: The key (path) of your data file in the S3 bucket.

 ## File Structure
-- **Architecture**: Contains the architecture diagram for the current workflow.
+- **Architecture**: Contains an architecture diagram for the current workflow.
 - **Cloud Agent**: Contains the AWS Lambda version of the code.
 - **Local Agent**: Contains the local version of the code.
 - **.gitignore**: Specifies intentionally untracked files to ignore.